IMPACTASSETS 50™

 30 years or more

-Bert van der Vaart – Co-Founder, Managing Director and Board Member More Info
+Bert van der Vaart – Co-Founder, CIO and Board Member More Info

-Bert van der Vaart is the Co-founder and CEO of SEAF, leading SEAF’s global operations, including fund launch efforts, and also serves as a member of SEAF’s Global Investment Committee.
-Bert co-founded SEAF in 1989, when it was known as the CARE Small Business Assistance Corporation (CARESBAC).
+Bert van der Vaart is the Co-Founder and Chief Investment Officer of SEAF, leading SEAF’s portfolio company investments and exits and also a member of SEAF’s Global Investment Committee.
+Bert co-founded SEAF in 1989 when it was known as the CARE Small Business Assistance Corporation (CARESBAC).
 In 1992, he negotiated the establishment of CARESBAC/SEAF’s first fund in Poland, which grew to $16.8 million total capital under management under his leadership as the fund’s Director General.
 While serving as Director-General of CARESBAC-Polska from 1994 until 1997, the company completed 27 SME investments and realized its first 6 exits.
 In 1997, Bert was appointed CEO and President of SEAF, where he has since been involved with the establishment and supervision of every SEAF fund.
-In 2008, he became Executive Chairman of SEAF’s Board of Directors and became associated with Discovery Global Citizens Fund, an international investment firm.

 Robert Vodicka – VP More Info